Michael-21-frost/crypto/README.md

 # crypto
-A crypto currency site made with Angularjs, springboot java, SQL, and firebase.
+This is a cryptocurrency exchange market built with AngularJS, SpringBoot java, firebase and MYSQL.